juliangruber/npm-dependants/README.md

 # dependants-stream

-Get a stream of modules depending on a given module.
+Get a stream of node modules depending on a given module.

 ## Example